pbougue/tartare/documentation/functional_description/coverage_management.md

 **current_ntfs_id** : The id of the data to send.
 One or more publication platforms.

-### Publication plateforms
+### Publication platforms
-An environment should contains publication plateforms.
+An environment should contain publication platforms.
 Publication is the end goal of Datahub : to give data where we need it.
-Plateform is the where and what of achieving this goal.
+Platform is the where and what of achieving this goal.

 **type** : The type of file we want to publish.
   - **navitia** : NTFS for Tyr.